mulearnucek/ucek/contents/admissions/btech.md

 11.⁠ ⁠All other documents have been updated for CEE, please bring them at the time of admission.

-If the students have any reservations, consider that specific certificates.
+**If the students have any reservations, submit that certificates too.**

 ## NRI Admissions